RESEARCH STARTER

 Economy

 Canterbury has a thriving economy.
-The region's 2013 unemployment rate for people aged fifteen and older was 3.2 per cent according to the 2018 New Zealand Census of Population and Dwellings, compared to 4 per cent for New Zealand as a whole.
-One of the major sectors in the region is construction, which has experienced strong growth in the 2010s.
-Other flourishing economic sectors in Canterbury include scientific and technical services, health care and social assistance, finance and insurance, and cafes and restaurants.
+The region's unemployment rate for people aged fifteen and older in June 2025 was 5.2 per cent, according to Stats New Zealand, compared to 4.7 per cent in June 2024.
+One of the major sectors in the region is construction, which experienced strong growth in the 2010s.
+By the 2020s, other flourishing economic sectors emerged in Canterbury, including education, retail and distribution, scientific and technical services, health care and social assistance, finance and insurance, and cafes and restaurants.
 Christchurch is a hub for technology companies, including ones working in the development and manufacturing of hardware and software.

 Agriculture is a major contributor to Canterbury's economic success.
 The region produces a great amount of food, including dairy and meat products, cereals, seafood and wine.
 Much food and plant research takes place in Canterbury as well, with agribusiness research and agricultural technology innovations undertaken at various research institutes in the region.
 A third major contributor to Canterbury's economy is tourism.
 Christchurch International Airport is one of the largest international airports in New Zealand.
 Besides Christchurch, popular tourist destinations in Canterbury include Akaroa, Kaikoura and Lake Tekapo.
 Mount Hutt, located in central Canterbury, is a popular ski resort for New Zealanders and tourists alike.